How to Teach Letter Recognition in Early Childhood

 5. Color sorting letters

-You’ll need a marker, printable rainbow worksheet, and colored dot stickers for this literacy activity.
-Write a letter on each dot sticker using a marker and have children match each dot sticker to the correct rainbow color.
+Create a rainbow worksheet with colored dot stickers.
+Write a letter on each sticker and have children match the sticker to the corresponding color band on the rainbow.

 6. Alphabet pillow jumping